solo-io/glooctl/README.md

 discovery service to manage the functions in an Upstream.

 ### Creating Upstream
-The CLI allows you to create an upstream from a YAML file.
+The CLI allows us to create an upstream from a YAML file.

 Let's look at an upstream definition in `upstream.yaml`